devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 - Switch to the **OpenShift Developer Console**
 - Create a new project `deepspace-int`
 - Click the **+Add** menu entry to the right and choose **From Git**
-- As **Git Repo URL** enter your Gitea clone URL
+- As **Git Repo URL** enter your Gitea clone URL (There my may be warning about the repo url that you can ignore)
 - As **Builder Image** keep or select **Red Hat OpenJDK 11 (RHEL 7)**
-- Remove `-git` from all names
+- Remove the segment `-git` from Application and Name
 - Check **Add pipeline**
 - Click **Create**
-- Observe how the Tekton Pipeline is created
+- In the main menu left, click in Pipeline and observe how the Tekton Pipeline is created

 Now your build pipeline has been set up and is ready to run.
 There is one more step in preparation of the security part of this workshop.
 We need a way to build and deploy from an older image with some security issues in it.